Polynomial Fingerprinting for Trees and Formulas: Acknowledgment

 \section{Acknowledgment}

-The author had many discussions on this topic with Grigore Roșu, Xiaohong Chen, Brandon Moore, Miruna Roșca and Traian Șerbănuță.
+The author had many discussions on this topic with Grigore Roșu, Xiaohong Chen, Brandon Moore, Miruna Roșca, Ruxandra Olimid-Nencioni and Traian Șerbănuță.
 This research was partially supported by a sponsorship from Pi Squared Inc.